Family Feud Renews Over MLK's Prized Possessions

 ANDREW YOUNG: I don't know what they're thinking and I think that they sue too quick.

-ELLIOT: Bernice King rejects the notion that this is a sibling rivalry and says she's just trying to protect the King birthright.
-Debbie Elliot, NPR News.
+ELLIOTT: Bernice King rejects the notion that this is a sibling rivalry and says she's just trying to protect the King birthright.
+Debbie Elliott, NPR News.